Tag Archives: motivation

 Joanne Wood

-Joanne Wood and John W. Lee of University of Waterloo with University of New Brunswick’s Wei Qi “Elaine” (Xun) Perunovic confirmed that people often use positive self-statements and believe them to be effective.
+It depends, found University of Waterloo’s Joanne Wood and John W. Lee with Wei Qi “Elaine” (Xun) Perunovic of University of New Brunswick confirmed that people often use positive self-statements and believe them to be effective.

 However, two experiments demonstrate that the value of positive self-statements depends on the individual’s level of self-esteem.